 - Roles: Who will be responsible for which elements of the project?

-- Communication: What kind of communication channels will be used?
+- Communication: What kind of communication channels will you use?
 What kind of meetings or status reports should your team expect?

-- Tools: What tools will be used to complete the project, and how will they be used?
+- Tools: What tools will you use to complete the project, and how?

-- Next steps: What are the immediate action items that need to be completed?
+- Next steps: What are the immediate action items that you have to complete?

 - Q&A: Open the floor for any questions

 This phase happens in tandem with the execution stage.
 As the project goes forward, the project manager must make sure all moving parts are heading the right way at all times.
 You might have to make adjustments to the plan due to unforeseen circumstances or a change in direction.

 During the controlling and monitoring phase, project managers may have to do any of the following: